 When you’re working with other people, you don’t usually have time for a drawn-out hypnotic induction to hypnotize yourself first, so it’s critical to know how to get yourself there right away.

-Go and check out How to Hypnotize Yourself Instantly right now, then come back here and use self-hypnosis to implement each of these steps in lightning time!
+So go and check out How to Hypnotize Yourself Instantly right now, then come back here and use self-hypnosis to implement each of these steps in lightning time!

 Practice each step until you’ve got it down, and before you know it, you too may find that you automatically know what’s really going on inside people’s heads.